AdobeDocs/adobe-dev-console/src/pages/guides/authentication/index.md

 <InlineAlert slots="text"/>

 The Service Account (JWT) credentials have been deprecated in favor of the OAuth Server-to-Server credentials.
-Your applications using the Service Account (JWT) credentials will stop working after Jan 1, 2025. **You must migrate to the new credential by Jan 1, 2025, to ensure your application continues functioning.
-View our [migration guide](./ServerToServerAuthentication/migration.md) to know more.**
+Your applications using the Service Account (JWT) credentials will stop working after Jan 1, 2025.
+You must migrate to the new credential by **Jan 1, 2025**, to ensure your application continues functioning.
+[Learn more](./ServerToServerAuthentication/migration.md).

 ## API key authentication